Warning: Contains unmarked spoilers for the entire story, including several character deaths. Read at your own risk.

 Arriving at Ferris Aircraft, Regime Wonder Woman learns from Killer Frost about the Prime universe from which the heroes hail from.
 They are later ambushed by Deathstroke, who defeats the both of them and takes the component to Luthor.

 Chapter 8: Batman (Insurgency)

 Meanwhile, the Insurgency launches its assault on Stryker's Island to save Batman Prime, with Aquaman leading the charge alongside his army of sea monsters.
-The larger group acts as a distraction for Insurgency Batman and Green Arrow to sneak into the prison, where they encounter Catwoman and Nightwing, the latter revealed to be Damien Wayne, Batman's son, who killed this universe's Dick Grayson.
+The larger group acts as a distraction for Insurgency Batman and Green Arrow to sneak into the prison, where they encounter Catwoman and Nightwing, the latter revealed to be Damian Wayne, Batman's son, who killed this universe's Dick Grayson.
 Inside the cell block, Insurgency Batman discovers his counterpart and attempts to leave, but is stopped by Green Arrow, who is possessed by Raven.
 Insurgency Batman manages to Beat the Curse Out of Him

 and dispel the possession before encountering Yellow Lantern.
 He informs Green Arrow to take Batman Prime out of the vicinity before dealing with Lantern.

 The two Batmen and Green Arrow are later confronted by Superman himself, before the three are teleported back to Insurgency HQ.
 Realizing the diversion laid out for him, Superman rushes to the Watchtower, only for it to blow up in his face thanks to Deathstroke's timely trap.
 As Superman lies in space, he hears Luthor calling him out, stating that his tyranny will end.